 where we have defined $\tilde{\eta} = i\sigma_2\eta^\dagger$ and the superscript $c$ in the $\Psi$ field indicates charge conjugation.
 We adopt the Einstein summation convention where repeated indices indicate sum over them, with $i,j=1,2,3$ and $m,n,k = 1,2$.
 Here, $y_\ell$ is a $3\times 3$ matrix, $y_\Omega$ and $m_\psi$ are $2\times 2$ matrices and $y_N$ is a $2\times 3$ matrix.
 The neutrino mass matrix can then be induced by the combination of the $y_N$ and $y_\Omega$ Yukawa matrices.

 The complete gauge invariant scalar potential in this model is given as,

 where we take all parameters of the potential to be real, i.e.~CP symmetry is conserved in the considered scenario.
 Notice that the quartic couplings $\lambda_7$ and $\lambda_{13}$ are crucial for generating neutrino masses through out the two-loop level mechanism.
 The nonzero scalar VEVs are denoted as $\langle \Phi \rangle = v \sim 246~\mathrm{GeV}$ and $\langle \sigma \rangle = v_\sigma$.
-Also, the term $\mu_{sb}^{2}$ that breaks the $\mathrm{U(1)_X}$ symmetry softly is incorporated in order to make the CP-odd scalar associated with $\sigma$ massive.
+Also, the terms in the last line of the potential that breaks the $\mathrm{U(1)_X}$ symmetry softly are incorporated in order to make the CP-odd scalar associated with $\sigma$ massive.
+To simplify our analysis, we take the couplings $\kappa_i$ to be extremely small fom here onwards.
 Once the scalars $\Phi$ and $\sigma$ acquire VEVs and the EW symmetry is broken, the model will have nine physical scalars -- two charged scalars $(\eta^{\pm})$, four neutral CP-even scalars ($\eta_{R}, \, \varphi_{R}, \,h_1 $ and $h_2$) and three neutral CP-odd scalars ($\eta_{I}, \, \varphi_{I}$ and $\sigma_I$).
 It is to be noted that the scalars associated with $\eta$ and $\varphi$ mix only among themselves and so do the scalar fields coming from $\Phi$ and $\sigma$\footnote{Let us note that similar scalar potentials can be found in scenarios that explain Dirac neutrino masses at the one-loop level ~\cite{Bonilla:2018ynb}.
 A detailed investigation of such scenarios, following the lines of the present work, will be dedicated in a subsequent paper.}.